turri21/VT52_Senhor/Readme.md

 Note: Make sure your adapter supports 115200 baud and is configured for 8N1 operation.

+USB/Serial cable: For more information see the Serial Port section of the Altair8800_MiSTer repository:  <https://github.com/MiSTer-devel/Altair8800_MiSTer>

+### For UART/Serial with PuTTY

+- Connect at 115200 baud, 8 bits, no parity to the COM port.
+Note this uses is the console port on the DE10-Nano

+### For SSH with PuTTY

+- Connect to the ip address of your MiSTer fpga.

+#### Linux command line to establish the connection to the core

+1. Identify the UART device:
+   - Usually mapped to `/dev/ttyS1` or `/dev/ttyUSB0`
+   - Use this command to help identify the correct device:

+     ``` bash
+     dmesg | grep tty
+     ```

+2. Access the serial terminal:
+   - Use `screen` or `minicom`
+   - Example command with `screen`:

+     ``` bash
+     screen /dev/ttyS1 115200
+     ```

+   - Replace `/dev/ttyS1` with the correct device identifier
+   - Change 115200 to the appropriate baud rate if different

 ### OSD Menu Options

 Access the On-Screen Display (OSD) menu using the Menu button on your MiSTer setup.